SuperBench: A Super-Resolution Benchmark Dataset for Scientific Machine Learning: Data Hosting, Licensing, Format, and Maintenance

 \section{Data Hosting, Licensing, Format, and Maintenance}

-\texttt{SuperBench} is a collaborative effort involving a diverse team from different institutes, including Lawrence Berkeley National Lab (LBNL), University of California at Berkeley, International Computer Science Institute (ICSI), and Oklahoma State University.
+\texttt{SuperBench} is a collaborative effort involving a diverse team from different institutes, including Lawrence Berkeley National Lab (LBNL), University of California at Berkeley, International Computer Science Institute (ICSI), and University of Tennessee, Knoxville.
 In this section, we provide detailed information on \texttt{SuperBench} dataset, such as data hosting, data licensing, data format, and maintenance plans.